mobilecoinfoundation/fog/fog-threat-model-2.0.0.md

 * Steal private keys from any of the enclaves.
 * Exercise the fog-ingest, fog-ledger, or fog-view enclaves in any way that reveals additional non-trivial information about the amount or recipient of a transaction.
-* Infer *anything* about the sender or recipient of a payment, except when the baseline adversary could.
+* Infer *anything* about the sender or recipient of a payment, that Eve cannot also infer.

 Mallory can:

-* Do anything Eve could
+* Do anything Eve could.
 * Cause the Fog service to become unavailable.
 * Destroy encrypted payment records in Fog database, making it impossible for a user to successfully perform a balance check via Fog.
 * Create fake encrypted payment records, which are not part of the blockchain, which users will download and treat as real, but which can't be used to make successful transactions.